reflectoring/reflectoring.github.io/_posts/2020-08-13-spring-boot-dev-tools.md

 If we were logged in before the restart, we'll see the login screen again after the restart.
 We have to log back in and then navigate to the page we're currently working on.
 This costs a lot of time.

-To fix this, I suggest to store the session in the database.
+To fix this, I suggest storing the session in the database.

 For this, we need to add this dependency to our `build.gradle`: